5 Ways Tech Leaders Adapt to Economics of Software Development in 2025

 • Can hybrid or nearshore models accomplish the same or greater volume for less overall cost?

-Forward-thinking CTOs today handle their software development in 2025 portfolios like investment portfolios: investing in projects with measurable ROI, out-sourcing non-core functions to partners, and shutting down under-performing features.
-Such new mindset remaps engineering as a growth driver, rather than a cost center.
+Forward-thinking CTOs today manage their software development portfolios in 2025 like investment portfolios.
+They invest in projects with measurable ROI, and outsource non-core functions to partners.
+Additionally, they shut down underperforming features.
+Such a new mindset remaps engineering as a growth driver, rather than a cost center.

 4. Automation and AI: Tooling vs. Team Augmentation